 - Comes as a pour-over and drip machine

 - Cleaning the top part of the craft is quite difficult

 - It takes more time to brew

-Next on the BPA free list is Secura French Press that guarantees durability by just looking at it.
+Next on the BPA free list is the Secura French Press that guarantees durability by just looking at it.
 The material featured here is 18/10 stainless steel that functions as a double wall.
-That is what makes it a long lasting coffee.
+That is what makes it a long-lasting coffee.
 In case you are asking, there is no plastic contact in this coffee maker.